 - it wouldn’t provide nearly the same conversation value

-- I would not be able to repurpose existing scrap such as my parents hot water heater
+- I would not be able to re-purpose existing waste material such as my parents hot water heater

 - it would not be portable (I look forward to operating my rocket stove on our patio on cool summer evenings).

-There is a lot of good information on rocket stoves online.
-A Google search on “rocket stove” or “rocket mass heater” will yield good results but http://www.rocketstove.org is probably the best place to start.
-There is also an excellent book called Rocket Mass Heaters available for purchase online at http://www.rocketstoves.com in PDF format.
-There are also several videos online of rocket stoves in action.
-Search for them at http://www.youtube.com.
+There is a lot of information about rocket stoves online.
+A Google search on “rocket stove” or “rocket mass heater” will yield good results but www.rocketstove.org is a good place to start.
+There is also an excellent book called Rocket Mass Heaters available for purchase in PDF format at www.rocketstoves.com.